News and blog banners

 4. Encourage Early Literacy Skills

-The first few years of a child’s life plays a crucial role in developing early literacy skills.
+The first few years of a child’s life play a crucial role in developing early literacy skills.
 These fundamental skills pave the way for future reading success.

 • Print motivation – An interest in and enjoyment of books